kubo/ocidump/README.md

 monitor OCI function calls.
 But it is not perfect.
 Some OCI functions call other OCI functions internally.
 Such internal calls, which are not executed by an application, also fire user-defined callback functions.
-So these utilitis cannot monitor function calls exactly issued by Oracle client applications.
+So these utilities cannot monitor function calls exactly issued by Oracle client applications.

 Ocidump uses another way to monitor OCI functions.
 It uses LD_PRELOAD